10K Training Explained: What Is Zone 4 / Threshold?

 How to Know You’re in Zone 4

-Signs You’re in Zone 4:
+Signs you are in Zone 4:

-Talk Test: Only a few words possible
+Talk test: Only a few words are possible

-Effort Level: 7–8 out of 10
+Effort level: 7–8 out of 10

-Form: Controlled but near your limit
+Form: Strong and controlled, but close to your limit

 Common Mistakes with Zone 4 Training

-Overuse: Too much intensity leads to burnout
+Overuse: Too much intensity leads to fatigue, burnout and loss of consistency.

 Zone 4 vs Other Training Zones